0xMazout/ts-nextjs-tailwind-starter-fullpack-approuter/README.md

 - ⚛️ React 18
 - ✨ TypeScript
 - 💨 Tailwind CSS 3 — Configured with CSS Variables to extend the **primary** color
-- 💎 Pre-built Components — Components that will **automatically adapt** with your brand color, [check here for the demo](https://tsnext-tw.thcl.dev/components)
+- 💎 Pre-built Components — Components that will **automatically adapt** with your brand color
 - 🃏 Jest — Configured for unit testing
 - 👑 Zustand - Lightweight state management
 - 🌐 i18n - Internationalization framework